marvinrabe/laravel-graphql-test/README.md

-# laravel-graphql-test
+# GraphQL Testing Helper for Laravel

 Provides you a simple GraphQL testing trait.
+Works best with [Lighthouse](https://lighthouse-php.com/).

 ## Installation

 Install this library with composer